-To adjust the view in relation to a reference area or an object, use the level grid in combination with a mechanical adjustment of the camera.
+To adjust the view in relation to a reference area or an object, use the level grid in combination with the digital roll slider in the camera.

-1. Go to Video > Image > and click
+- 1. Go to Video > Installation and click

-- 2. Click to show the level grid. - 3.
-Adjust the camera mechanically until the position of the reference area or the object is aligned with the level grid.
+- 2. Click to show the level grid.

+- 3. Adjust the camera using the Roll slider until the position of the reference area or the object is aligned with the level grid.